Regulation A+ IPOs

 Briefly about the timeline schedule and costs

-The Form 1-A Registration process with the SEC to gain Qualification for a Reg A+ is far simpler than for an S-1 Filing, and the average time to get Qualified is 90 days, the cost for legal service providers to conduct the Form 1-A filing range from $75k.
+The Form 1-A Registration process with the SEC to gain Qualification for a Reg A+ is far simpler than an S-1 filing.
+The average time to get Qualified is 90 days; the cost for legal service providers to conduct the Form 1-A filing range from $75k.

 Marketing costs will range from 2 to 6% of the capital raised from consumer investors on the funding platform in most cases.
-By establishing a low minimum, companies can conduct an early first closing in their Reg A+ offering and from that point onwards, fund the ongoing marketing costs from investment proceeds.
-Two year (or less if your company has less than 2 years of history) audited financials (US-GAAP) are required prior to starting the SEC filing.
+By establishing a low minimum, companies can conduct an early first closing in their Reg A+ offering and, from that point onwards, fund the ongoing marketing costs from investment proceeds.
+Before starting the SEC filing, two years (or less if your company has less than two years of history) of audited financials (US-GAAP) are required.
 Audit costs will depend on the auditing firm and the complexity of the company.
-After listing the company must upgrade to PCAOB Audits.
+After listing, the company must upgrade to PCAOB Audits.

-Most Reg A+ IPOs will need to involve Underwriters to add to the consumer investor demand that the marketing agency campaign will drive to the Reg A+ Offering on Manhattan Street Capital.
-A reasonable estimate for all-in costs is in the 10% range, including Broker Syndicate fees, Transfer agent and escrow fees where applicable and Manhattan Street Capital fees.
-For the Manhattan Street Capital fees click here.
+Most Reg A+ IPOs will need to involve Underwriters to add to the consumer investor demand that the marketing agency campaign drive to the Reg A+ Offering on Manhattan Street Capital.
+A reasonable estimate for all-in costs is in the 10% range, including Broker Syndicate fees, Transfer agent and escrow fees where applicable, and Manhattan Street Capital fees.
+For the Manhattan Street Capital, costs click here.

 * Tier 2 Reg A+ Offerings make sense from $4 Mill up to the max of $75 Mill/company/year.
 Very few Tier 1 offerings are being used at this stage because of the additional cost and time involved in meeting state Blue Sky reporting requirements that apply for Tier 1.